-Taking into consideration these results it is clear that the utilization of the SBIRT program is possible and would serve as an effective substance abuse program in hospital settings in South Africa.
+Taking into consideration these results, it is clear that the utilization of the SBIRT program is possible and would serve as an effective substance abuse program in hospital settings in South Africa.
 The proof that this study provides that the SBIRT program can reduce the use of illicit drugs in South Africa can be seen in the South African Medical Journal, “Specifically, the intervention was successful in helping high-risk users significantly reduce their substance use to moderate levels” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
 Another significant finding is that there were many more black Africans involved in the intervention; 47% compared to only 13% of black Africans who receive treatment at specialist substance abuse treatment facilities.
 This proves that the accessibility of substance abuse treatment to black Africans is not as attainable as these same services are to other races through private specialist organizations.
 This in turn increases the importance of hospital-based substance abuse intervention which is clearly more accessible to these populations in need.

 Overall this study utilized the necessary research design and sampling methods in order to successfully evaluate the effectiveness of a hospital-based substance abuse intervention.
 Through problem formulation, sampling, data collection and evaluation the researchers in this study were able to find a negative correlation between availability of substance use treatment and substance abuse.
 With increased availability and accessibility to treatment options the illicit drug use that is on the rise in the Western Cape of South Africa will inevitably decrease.